misaelnieto/resume_rst/electronics/en/README.txt

   - Instrumentation and control specialization.

-  - Kalman filter simulator as internship project on “Centro de Ingenieria” - INAOE.
+  - Kalman filter simulator as internship project in “Centro de Ingenieria” - INAOE.

   - Installation of a 8-node cluster in the parallel computing research laboratory of the Instituto Tecnologico de Puebla as social service.

-  - My Thesis *"Sistema de Vigilancia con video sobre TCP/IP"* demostrates the possibility to build surveillance systems by using only Free Software and Open Source tools like Linux and Gstreamer.
+  - My Thesis *"Sistema de Vigilancia con video sobre TCP/IP"* demostrates the possibility of building surveillance systems by using only Free Software and Open Source tools like Linux and Gstreamer.

   - Time span: Between August 2000 and December 2006.
 Thesis defense on